 Dr. Chad E. Gestson has served as Superintendent of the Phoenix Union High School District since the fall of 2015.
-Under his leadership, Phoenix Union launched four new schools, from a Gifted and Talented Academy to a college preparatory in one of Phoenix’s underserved communities to the Phoenix Coding Academy.
+Under his leadership, Phoenix Union has launched five new schools, from a Gifted and Talented Academy to a college preparatory in one of Phoenix’s most underserved communities to the Phoenix Coding Academy.
 Phoenix Union has seen tremendous increases in graduation rates, scholarship totals, and college matriculation rates since 2015.
-In the spring of 2018, The Broad Center in Los Angeles selected Gestson as a Broad Academy fellow, a member of the 2019 cohort.
+In the spring of 2018, The Broad Center selected Gestson as a Broad Academy fellow, a member of the 2019 cohort.
 Prior to being named Superintendent, Gestson was the district’s Director of School Leadership.
 In that role, he supervised principals as well as developed future principals and assistant principals through an Aspiring Leaders program that he developed.
 He had previously spent five years as the principal of Camelback High School, where he launched coding and engineering programs and the first and only Montessori high school in Arizona.

 Gestson served the Isaac School District for five years before joining Phoenix Union in 2009, first as an elementary school assistant principal, and later as a middle school principal.
 A product of Teach For America, he began his teaching career in the Roosevelt School District in 2001.
 Prior to his public education career, Gestson was a commercial construction superintendent in Seattle, WA.